Metro Detroit: Economy

-Detroit is a major U.S. port with an extensive toll-free expressway system.
-A 2004 Border Transportation Partnership study showed that 150,000 jobs in the Detroit-Windsor region and $13 billion in annual production depend on Detroit's international border crossing.
-A source of top talent, the University of Michigan in Ann Arbor is one of the world's leading research institutions, and Wayne State University in Detroit has the largest single-campus medical school in the United States.
+Metro Detroit is home to several universities, including the University of Michigan in Ann Arbor, University of Michigan-Dearborn in Dearborn, Oakland University in Oakland County, and Wayne State University in Detroit.

 Metro Detroit is a prominent business center, with major commercial districts such as the Detroit Financial District and Renaissance Center, the Southfield Town Center, and the historic New Center district with the Fisher Building and Cadillac Place.
 Among the major companies based in the area, aside from the major automotive companies, are BorgWarner (Auburn Hills), Rocket Mortgage (Downtown Detroit), Ally Financial (Downtown Detroit), Carhartt (Dearborn), and Shinola (Detroit).

 IBM and Google are among the technology companies with a major presence in Metro Detroit.
 HP Enterprise Services makes Detroit its regional headquarters, and one of its largest global employment locations.
 The metropolitan Detroit area has one of the nation's largest office markets with 147,082,003 square feet.
 Chrysler's largest corporate facility is its U.S. headquarters and technology center in the Detroit suburb of Auburn Hills, while Ford Motor Company is in Dearborn, directly adjacent to Detroit.
 In the decade leading up to 2006, downtown Detroit gained more than $15 billion in new investment from private and public sectors.